hayleyygregg/AAD118/README.md

 ###Learning Photography

-For Christmas I was amazed to recieve a Pentax S-K1 from my parents!
+For Christmas I was amazed to receive a Pentax S-K1 from my parents!

 ![SLR Camera](https://scontent-a-lhr.xx.fbcdn.net/hphotos-xpa1/v/t1.0-9/10888786_10204088186378906_2164244801196653823_n.jpg?oh=8f4d7666b8757feb6fe95b4b5e5ab79e&oe=55592D9C)

 I'm not big into photography myself, but the work of others does interest me.
 Therefore I thought this project would be the perfect chance for me to use it!
-Only thing is, I'm a complete novice to photography, therefore I had to try and learn about Aperature, Exposure, Shutter Speeds and ISO, which I find confusing!
+Only thing is, I'm a complete novice to photography, therefore I had to try and learn about Aperture, Exposure, Shutter Speeds and ISO, which I find confusing!

 A technique that really interests me is [long exposure] (http://www.bwvision.com/ultimate-guide-long-exposure-photography/) as it captures movement that can make for a really nice photo.
 I first discovered this technique last year when I attempted [Light Painting](https://www.flickr.com/photos/hayleygregg/sets/72157640644359754/):